Turbidity Control Barrier For Dredging Job

 If your project is not a DOT project and does not require a barrier that meets DOT regulations, the Type 1 Economy barrier is by far the most economical.

 Regardless of type, all barriers are typically capable of being reused.
 You will, however, want to make sure that the barriers are properly cleaned before reuse.
 Especially when used a contaminated area, barriers should be cleaned of turbidity and silt to prevent contamination to a new site.
+Learn more about the different types of our Triton Turbidity Barriers.

 On the Type 1 Silt Barrier there should be no anchor points, making any kind of anchoring system unnecessary.
 Since the water used for your barriers should not be moving, the turbidity control barriers should generally stay in place without any extra anchors.